 Apparatus: Balsam plant, Beaker, Eosine solution, stand

-- A leafy green shoot of Balsam plant with a transparent stem is placed in an Eosine solution as shown in the diagram.
+- A leafy green shoot of a Balsam plant with a transparent stem is placed in an Eosine solution, as shown in the diagram.

 - After a while, you will notice red streaks appear in the stem and veins of leaves.